plant99/Noticeboard1/README.md

 	```

 3. **MongoDB**(The database)\
-	This process takes some time and configuration to be made so here are two detailed blogs about installation of `MongoDB`
+	This process requires some documented and comprehensive guide.
+Please refer to these blogs(preferably, the first one), for installation of `MongoDB`
 	- [MongoDB official website docs](https://docs.mongodb.com/master/tutorial/install-mongodb-on-ubuntu/)

 	- [howtoforge](https://www.howtoforge.com/tutorial/install-mongodb-on-ubuntu-16.04/)